 Who can apply

-- Apply to three different eligible UK university courses and have received an unconditional offer from one of these choices by 13 July 2017
+- Apply to three different eligible UK university courses and have received an unconditional offer from one of these choices by July following your application submission;

-- Meet the Chevening English language requirement by 13 July 2017
+- Meet the Chevening English language requirement by July following your application submission.

-This funding opportunity is applicable to many courses at Cranfield, please see the 'Who can Apply' section for more guidance or contact email@example.com to determine if it applies to your course choice.
+This funding opportunity is applicable to many courses, please see the 'Who can apply' section for more information.